 The Research Management Group (RMG) in the School of Medicine serves as the central resource and expert partner on research administration, providing support, and oversight of sponsored projects.

 Our mission is to serve as the central school resource and expert partner on research administration acting as the point of contact in the School of Humanities and Sciences for questions and concerns regarding administration of sponsored and non-sponsored research from pre-award proposal preparation to post-award activities and all steps in between, in addition to conflict of interest and conflict of commitment.
 We work to ensure compliance with federal regulations, sponsor requirements, and University policies in support of the research and educational mission of the School and its administrative operations.

 The School of Medicine’s Health and Safety Programs Office provides information about: safety in laboratories and offices, the School’s emergency preparedness program, strategies for regulatory compliance, and resources to help you work safely.

-Sponsored Receivables Management (SRM) provides post-award administrative and financial invoicing services, payment applications and collection services for sponsored projects for the University.
+Sponsored Receivables Management (SRM) provides post-award administrative and financial invoicing services, payment application and timely collection services for sponsored projects, clinical trials and the Academic Service Centers and Program Income facilities of the University.